hakanonal/minibar/README.md

 #### 20.07.2020

-- All my got.
+- All my god.
 This ia big milestone for me to celebrate.
 I have created a network that validation acuracy is more than 0.95.
 And there is lot's of them. https://app.wandb.ai/hakanonal/minibar/reports/The-Result-of-The-Simple-CNN-Clasification--VmlldzoxNzQ3Mjk
 - What's Next?
 - Ok let's check this model with test data.
     - since we did not save any of these sweep runs. (because model is too big and I do not want to loose time to upload all of them.)
 I had to start a single run with best hyperparameters and capture the model.
-    - Meahwhile I have  written a [test.py(test.py) script that can you can evaluate the never seen test data.
+    - Meahwhile I have  written a (test.py) script that can you can evaluate the never seen test data.
 I am waiting the single run to finish.
         - I am planing to add a confusion matrix
-    - The problem I have encountered is: I have succesfully trained a model however when I feeding the data via generator I do not know the class indices' label.
+    - The problem I have encountered is: I have succesfully trained a model however when I am feeding the data via generator I do not know the class indices' label.
 Generator did that for me automaticlly and I can not get back the class names.
 So fo the simple_cnn_classification version (for every model that has fixed output dimensions.)
 I need to give static list of classes so that when the model has been trained I can re find the correct label of the prediction when model is in action.

 #### 21.07.2020